pacuna/partitionable/README.md

 then if you pass that array to the trigger_statement method, it'll return the statement that generates the triggers for those 3 partitions.
 You have to make sure those partitions exist before executing the triggers.
-Normally you'll have something like
+Normally want to do something like:

 ```ruby
 months_and_years.each do |month, year|